JetBrains/kotlin-web-site/pages/docs/tutorials/jvm-get-started.md

 ## Run the application

 Now the application is ready to run.
-The easiest way is to click the green __Run__ icon in the gutter and select __Run 'MainKt'__.
+The easiest way to do this is to click the green __Run__ icon in the gutter and select __Run 'MainKt'__.

 <img class="img-responsive" src="{{ url_for('tutorial_img', filename='getting-started/jvm-run-app.png') }}" alt="Running a console app" width="400"/>

-You see the result in the **Run** tool window.
+You can see the result in the **Run** tool window.

 ![Kotlin run output]({{ url_for('tutorial_img', filename='getting-started/jvm-output-1.png') }})

-Enter your name and accept greetings from your application!
+Enter your name and accept the greetings from your application!

 ![Kotlin run output]({{ url_for('tutorial_img', filename='getting-started/jvm-output-2.png') }})

 Congratulations!
-You now have your first Kotlin application running.
+You have just run your first Kotlin application.

 ## What's next?

-Once you’ve created the application, you can dive deeper into Kotlin syntax:
+Once you’ve created this application, you can start to dive deeper into Kotlin syntax:

 *   Add sample code from [Kotlin examples](https://play.kotlinlang.org/byExample/overview)
 *   Install the [EduTools plugin](https://plugins.jetbrains.com/plugin/10081-edutools) for IDEA and complete exercises from the [Kotlin Koans course](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Kotlin%20Koans)